-Fortunately our software-only approach means we can regularly deliver enhancements to Path to make your experience better.
+Fortunately our software-only approach means we can regularly deliver enhancements to make your experience better.
 So today we’re excited to share a few newly released features that help give you an even more personalized and complete view into your financial future.

 Home sweet (valuable) home

 If you’re a homeowner, your home is likely one of your most valuable assets.
 According to our analysis of the 2016 Survey of Consumer Finances, for the average homeowner in the U.S. between ages 30 and 45, the value of her home accounts for about 64% of her total assets.

 Therefore, what you do with your home in the future – stay put, downsize, or rent elsewhere – could have a huge impact on your future spending abilities.

 Once you connect your home (via Redfin) and mortgage to your plan, you can select what you’ll do with your property in the future and see its impact on your finances.
 In the above example, if you choose to stay in your home, you may only be partially on track to cover your planned spending at retirement.
 But if you choose to downsize to a smaller home at age 54, you could be completely on track to live the retirement lifestyle you want.